Mishalzeera/bluebird-blackjack/README.md

 on-the-edge of unPC comedy who doesn't take themselves too seriously.
 The opponent characters are a play on stereotypes.
 The user will appreciate a digital game with a more adult sense of juvenile humour.

-The user is the kind of person who doesn't generally play games on their phones, and will also play the desktop version in their browser.

 ## Bluebird Blackjack offers...